marcocipri/marcocipri.github.io/_posts/2018-05-30-Hyperparameter Tuning and ML Pipelines.md

   - python
 ---

-This is the notebook underlying the reveal.js slides that were used for Richmond Data Science community meetup meetup on May 29th, 2018.
+This is the notebook underlying the reveal.js slides that were used for <a href="https://www.meetup.com/Richmond-Data-Science-Community-Meetup/events/250460220/">Richmond Data Science community meetup on May 30th, 2018.</a>

 <!--more-->
 ## About me: